cssmagic/blog/misc/design/psychology-of-color-a-guide-for-designers.md

 ### 一些事实

-* Blue is the least “gender specific” color, having equal appeal to both men and women.
+* Blue is the least "gender specific" color, having equal appeal to both men and women.

 * Blue is the favored color choice for toothbrushes.